Summer Proposal Information

 As a leader of short-term study abroad programs, you are undertaking the direction of what undoubtedly will be one of your students’ most significant and memorable academic experiences.
-The Provost established the Office of International Programs in 2004 in order to support you in this endeavor.
+The Provost has established the Center for Global Engagement in order to support you in this endeavor.

 - We can help from the early idea stage to proposal writing

 - Provide resources to prepare your students for the difficulty in adjusting to “reverse culture shock” upon return.